-RESPECT FOR SCHOOL COMPUTERS & EQUIPMENT
+RESPECT FOR School issued i-pads, SCHOOL COMPUTERS & EQUIPMENT

 Students are responsible for remembering their School Connect and Power School email account logins and passwords.
 Do not share your password with others.
 If you forget your login or password, please speak with your teacher.
-If you think that your password has been compromised, speak with your teacher.
+If you think that your password has been compromised, speak with your teacher or see a member of the school administration.

-Teachers may allow students use of personal laptop computers, Netbooks, iPhones and other mobile devices in order to support classroom activities.
+Teachers will allow the use of approved devices such as board issued i-pads and others at their discretion in order to support classroom activities.
 The use of or downloading of unauthorized software (including games) is not permitted.